Table of Contents

 Symptoms of skin cancer

 The main symptom of skin cancer is a new or changing bump, growth, lesion, mole, or rough patch of skin.
-Not all skin cancers look the same.
+Not all skin cancers look alike.

 A normal mole is solid tan, brown, dark brown, or flesh colored.
 Its edges are well defined.
-It’s usually smaller than 1/4 inch in diameter and has a round or oval shape.
-It should be flat or dome-like.
+It’s usually smaller than 1/4 inch in diameter.
+It has a round or oval shape.
+It is flat or dome-like.

-The ABCDE rule can help you remember what to look for when you’re checking moles on your skin.
+The ABCDE rule can help you remember what to look for when you’re checking for moles.
 If you notice any of these signs, talk to your doctor right away.

 Other signs of cancer could include: